Andrea-C/Thunderbird-email-archive-ML-assistant/_Docs/DevelopmentPlan.md

    - For each new email in the Inbox, replicate the same feature extraction as was done during training.
 2. **Model Inference**
    - Load the model corresponding to `<email-address>`.
-   - Perform inference to get a predicted folder label.
+   - Perform inference to get a predicted folder label and confidence score.
-   - Display the label in the “Target Folder” column.
+   - Display the label in the “Target Folder” column and the confidence score in the “Confidence” column.
 3. **User Adjustment**
    - Optionally allow the user to override the predicted folder if it seems incorrect.
 4. **Message Moving**
-   - Upon confirmation, call the Thunderbird message move API to place each selected message into the predicted/confirmed folder.
+   - Upon confirmation, call the Thunderbird message move API to place each selected message into the predicted/confirmed folder only if the confidence score is equal to or higher than the confidence threshold.

 ---